Palm78070/basic_web_app/README.md

   - koanf (library for reading configuration from different sources in different formats in Go applications)
   - validator (Use for validate env value from .env file or env variable)
   - oauth2 (login via google account)

+## Tips
+  If you have entr command, you can use make command below `make watch` which will run script in watch.sh to restart server whenever there is change in *.go files in srcs directory